pedromsferreira/Mastermind/README.md

 The project aimed at learning the basics of building 3D environments in games.
 For that purpose, the project uses [Three.js](https://threejs.org/) to render all the geometry in-game.

+I am self-hosting the game, so you can [try it for yourself!](https://mastermind.pedromariaferreira.com/)

 ![screenshot](example.png)

 # Description